 See more blog articles from Criminal Defense Attorney Carl Jordan >>

-A felony conviction for concealed carry can alter your life permanently.
-It is imperative that you do everything possible to obtain a positive resolution of your case and avoid the harsh penalties that result from a conviction.
+A felony conviction for concealed carry (750.227 Concealed weapons; carrying; penalty) can alter your life permanently.
+The quality of the rest of your life as well as your right to own weapons is dependent on you doing everything possible to obtain a positive resolution of your case and avoid the harsh penalties that result from a conviction.

-Under Michigan law (Penal Code section 750.227), carrying a concealed weapon in a vehicle or on your person without a license, you can be charged with a felony.
-This felony is punishable by up to 5 years in prison and a $2,500 fine.
-The only places you can legally carry a concealed gun without a license are at your place of dwelling, your place of business or on other land you own.
+Under Michigan law (Penal Code section 750.227), carrying a concealed weapon in a vehicle or on your person without a license is a felony punishable by up to 5 years in prison and a $2,500 fine.
+The only places you can legally carry a concealed gun without a license are your home, your place of business or on other land you own.

-If convicted of this felony, you will no longer be allowed to own firearms.
-Additionally, your ability to gain employment, qualify for professional licenses or enroll in college may be significantly affected.
+If convicted of this felony, you can no longer own firearms.
+Your ability to gain employment, qualify for professional licenses or enroll in college may be significantly impacted.

 Examples of Obtaining Evidence Unlawfully